MGabr/android-analyzer/README.md

 Run `sudo xhost +` and `docker-compose -f docker-compose-workers.yml up --build` on each of the worker machines (including the manager machine if it should also run workers).\
 Make sure that the ports of the docker-compose configuration files are not already in use (e.g. by a local RabbitMQ server).\
-You can access the web service on the IP of the manager machine on port 5000.
+You can access the web service on the IP of the manager machine on port 5000 at /index.

 See docker-compose configuration files for customization options.